andi242/kirbycms-newsletter-addon/README.md

-# kirby-newsletter-addon
+# kirby newsletter-addon
-this will add a newsletter functionality to kirby
+this will add a newsletter functionality to kirby.

+>I developed this because I did not want to rely on MailChimp and others.
+>Basically due to privacy reasons and protecting customers email adresses from being 'sold'.

 ## note
 I am by no means a developer in PHP or web stuff.